younesZdDz/react-bbox-annotator/README.md

 -------
 * An easy to set component with props
 * Picture scales automatically to fit the width of the parent `div `
-* Data of the bounding boxes (position in space) are still in reference to the orginal image size
+* Data of the bounding boxes (position in space) are still in reference to the original image size
 * Get the annotations (called entries) in a `callback` function

 ## Installation